MaxScame/Packy/README.md

 # Packy📦

+> This file is used to generate in PDF, which causes problems with the markup of images.
+Sorry
 <img src="doc/packy_logo.png" style="zoom:7%;" />

 3D Bin Packing Algorithm, based on [AB-AFIT](doc/AirForceBinPacking.pdf) with some changes for a specific task.